+The focus of the attached FY24-28 SRTP is to fully implement approved service improvements that were delayed due to the COVID-19 pandemic and support the inclusive national and regional economic recovery strategies.
 The SRTP, updated annually, describes SunLine's operating and capital plans and funding sources.
 The SRTP is prepared according to the Riverside County Transportation Commission (RCTC) requirements and guidelines, the California Public Utilities Code, and California Transportation Development Act.
-The attached Draft FY24-28 SRTP focuses on fully implementing approved service improvements that were delayed due to the COVID-19 pandemic and due to the ever-growing shortage of coach operators, driven by the booming economy, low unemployment, and growing e-commerce.
+The highlights of the SRTP are: